Selol/flask_context_redis/README.md

 ## Why use flask_context_redis

-If using flask_redis, you may face issus like this Imaging you are using app factory, you may write code like this
+If using flask_redis, you may face this issue:

+Imaging you are using app factory, you may write code like this

 ```python